Environmental Economics Research Paper- Featuring Villanova Professor Chris Jeffords

 The Inverted-U Hypothesis

-The Environmental Kuznets Curve, abbreviated EKC and adapting Kuznets’ (1955) work, analyzes the relationship between per capita income and environmental degradation: As a country’s income rises, environmental consequences worsen, then improve, forming a U-shaped graph.
+The Environmental Kuznets Curve, abbreviated as EKC, examines the relationship between per capita income and environmental degradation: as a country’s income rises, environmental degradation worsens, then improves, forming a U-shaped graph.
 Preindustrial nations have worsened their environmental positioning, then peaked during the industrial period, and declined on the post-industrial, “wealthy” side of the graph.
-Grossman and Krueger (1991) provided fundamental support for this pattern: they found that sulfur dioxide (classified by the EPA as one of the six criteria air pollutants) and particulate matter concentrations peaked and then declined near average per capita income levels of around $ 4,500 (in 1985 dollars).
+Grossman and Krueger (1991) provided fundamental support for this pattern: they found that sulfur dioxide (classified by the EPA as one of the six criteria air pollutants) and particulate matter concentrations peaked and then declined near average per capita income levels of around $ 4,500 (in 1985 dollars) (EPA, n.d.).
 This finding showed a quantifiable turning point in which environmental development is a byproduct of further economic development, supporting the EKC hypothesis with empirical, observable data rather than relying solely on theory.

 However, this hypothesis is more fragile in practice than it might appear.
-CO2 emissions, for example, do not follow the inverted-U pattern across multiple income ranges, in part because wealthy nations have not curbed emissions and cleaned up “dirty” production.
-At the center of the graph, at the apex, estimates vary across many studies, and, in combination with a lack of a tangible mechanism connecting growing wealth to environmental progress, this “simple” theory proves structurally questionable.
+CO2 emissions, for example, do not follow the inverted-U pattern across multiple income ranges, partly because wealthy nations have not curbed emissions and cleaned up "dirty" production.
+At the graph's center, estimates vary across many studies, and the lack of a tangible mechanism connecting growing wealth to environmental progress makes the "simple" theory structurally questionable.

 The Minimum Consumption Floor

-Jeffords and Thompson (2019) introduce a theoretical modification, in this case an alteration to the EKC model’s assumptions, by establishing a minimum consumption requirement for economic models.
-These requirements established that a baseline level of consumption is necessary for households to factor environmental concerns into their financials.
+Jeffords and Thompson (2019) modify the EKC model by introducing a theoretical minimum consumption requirement.
+This requirement establishes that a baseline level of consumption is necessary for households to factor environmental concerns into their financials.
 Below this baseline, environmental concerns are theoretically not on households' financial docket, with their preferences for these issues below the effective societal demand.
-On the other hand, above the baseline, environmental concern is economically feasible, enabling households to meet the societal demand for environmental causes.
-The overall result is that the EKC’s apex is further to the left in practice than in theory due to environmental improvement arriving earlier and being mixed with the minimum baseline environmental policy.
+Above the baseline, environmental concern is economically feasible, enabling households to meet the societal demand for environmental causes.
+The result is that the EKC's apex is further to the left in practice than in theory, due to environmental improvements arriving earlier and being combined with the minimum baseline environmental policy.

-The policy implication, a direct application of the previously discussed EKC, challenges the “grow first, clean later” logic because distributional policies (policies involving the redistribution of income from rich to poor) enable the poor to meet a baseline of financial stability, not accomplished through welfare programs, but through environmental policy.
-Environmental policy has been shown to enhance working and living conditions by lowering emissions and reducing congestion, leading to better job opportunities and a higher quality of life.
-To support this environmental policy and progress, economic growth must be at a certain sustainable level, along with institutional capacity to uphold that progress.
+The policy implication challenges the "grow first, clean later" logic because distributional policies enable people with low incomes to meet a baseline of financial stability, not through welfare programs, but through environmental policy.
+Environmental policy improves working and living conditions by reducing emissions and congestion, leading to better job opportunities and a higher quality of life.
+To support this environmental policy and progress, economic growth must be sustainable, along with the institutional capacity to uphold that progress.

 IV.
 Constitutional Environmental Rights: Law, Data, and Outcomes